Why Your Face Turns Red When You Run: Understanding and Managing Post-Run Flushing

 For runners aiming to complete their first half marathon with a time goal, it’s advisable to run at least 13-14 miles before the race.

-These runners can also benefit from incorporating speed work into their training, including fartlek, tempos, goal race pace, and progression workouts.
+These runners can also benefit from incorporating speed work into their training, including fartlek, tempo workouts, goal race pace, and progression workouts.

 Some runners may repeat weeks at a certain distance before adding another mile to their long runs.